 Consumers simply believe that being able to talk to someone rather than write them is an easier way to get their point across.

-Because customers are still taking a traditional route to communication with service providers, one would assume that businesses would continue to invest in phone based service channels such as answering services.
+Because customers are still taking a traditional route to communicate with service providers, one would assume that businesses would continue to invest in phone-based service channels such as answering services.

 But the Verint survey found just the opposite.
-Many businesses wrongly assume that their client base prefers a more tech savvy communication service and are investing more in bots and chat boxes and in phone channels the least.
+Many businesses wrongly assume that their client base prefers a more tech-savvy communication service and is investing more in bots and chat boxes and in phone channels the least.
 This eye-opening fact provides a unique opportunity for businesses to capitalize on this lack of customer-focused communication and offer phone-based options that consumers want and need.

 What was revealing, stated in the report was “almost three quarters (74 percent) of respondents say they don’t like dealing with companies that don’t provide a phone number for them to contact.”